Accident & Emergency

 Medical emergencies: dial 999 or come into A&E.

-Non-urgent medical assistance: contact your GP or NHS Direct on 0845 4647.
+Non-urgent medical assistance: contact your GP, pharmacist or call NHS 111

 What to expect when you arrive in the A&E department.

 When you arrive in the A&E department you will need to register with the receptionist who will take your personal details and basic information about your injury or illness.
 Bedford Hospital operates a “see and treat” model of care.
 This means that patients, under normal circumstances, will be seen in arrival order.

 An assessment nurse will carry out a brief assessment to ensure that patients do not have life or limb threatening conditions.
 If the assessment nurse has concerns over a patient’s condition, the patient will either be allocated to a different area of the department, or brought forward in the queue.

 There are hot and cold drinks machines located in the A&E waiting room, and snack machines in the main corridor for patients.

 Whilst every effort is made to ensure that the waiting time is kept to a minimum, should an emergency arise the waiting time will inevitably increase.
 The assessment nurse will keep the waiting room informed of any change in waiting times.

 Bedford Hospital A&E department has to meet national targets for emergency access.
 This means that 98% of all patients attending A&E must be seen, treated and discharged or admitted within four hours of arrival in the department.